 Paula Hodges is founder of Anchor Strategies, which works with individual donors and organizational funders to re-think their philanthropic giving by layering on political and advocacy funding, building more robust, state based progressive infrastructure donor alliances.
 She was the founding Executive Director of New Hampshire Progress Alliance, New England's first pooled investment fund for incubating durable, permanent progressive infrastructure.

 My work in social change and political advocacy are defined by the women who brought me up in the world.
+These women have helped me appreciate the profound power of mentorship.

 The career I have today was unfathomable to me as a naive Missouri farm girl.
 Then I met Mindy.
 She was a manager and chief of staff who hired me as an intern and wouldn’t let me go.
 She coached and navigated me around every career pivot and barrier.
 Networks are a constellation of mentors, pipelines, alma maters – professional and personal associations.
 Often these networks are implicit.
 They help us overcome the divide between those who were born into the norms of public service and those of us who stumble upon public service after strife and righteous indignation call us to change the world.